pokerregion/poker/README.md

 It parses:

 * PokerStars
 * Full Tilt

+tournament hands and

+* PKR

-tournament hands right now, very efficiently and with a simple API.
+cash games right now, very efficiently and with a simple API.

 ##Usage